In this 1974 horror film written, produced, and directed by Larry Cohen, diaper rash... turns into diaper rage.

 - Corrupt Corporate Executive: The company behind the fertility drugs causing the mutation wants to cover it up, and orders the babies terminated so they won't be held liable.

-- Downer Ending: Frank manages to find an emotional connection with the baby, but the military kills it minutes later.
+- Downer Ending: Frank manages to find an emotional connection with the baby, but the police kill it minutes later.
 Not to mention his wife has been driven insane due to the whole ordeal, and another mutant baby has been reported born in Seattle.

 - Down L.A.
 Drain: Where the baby is tracked at the film's climax.